google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/service-workers.md

 that happens, don't worry, it'll try again next time.
 But that means if it does install, you know you've got those static assets in the cache.

-When we're installed, the activation step will follow and this is a great opportunity for handling any management of old caches, which we'll cover during the service worker update section.
+When installed, the activation step will follow and this is a great opportunity for handling any management of old caches, which we'll cover during the service worker update section.